Sovik89/vantage_ai_frontend/README.md

 ## 🎯 Overview

-VANTAGE.AI is a comprehensive HR analytics platform that leverages AI to provide:
+ORVA.AI is a comprehensive HR analytics platform that leverages AI to provide:

 1. **PA+HR Journal Analysis** - Upload and analyze performance documents
 2. **Sentiment Analysis** - Analyze employee feedback and communications